The Pit and the Pendulum (1961 film): Padded television version

 In 1968, when the film was sold to ABC-TV for television airings, the network noted that the film was too short to fill the desired two-hour time slot.
 They requested that AIP extend the film's runtime.
-Approximately five minutes of additional footage were subsequently shot by Corman's production assistant Tamara Asseyev.
+Approximately five minutes of additional footage was subsequently shot by Corman's production assistant Tamara Asseyev.

 Of the original cast members, only Luana Anders was available at the time, and the new sequence featured her character, Catherine Medina, confined to a lunatic asylum.
 After much screaming and hair pulling, Catherine reveals the details of her horrific story to her fellow inmates, at which point the film itself follows as a flashback.